Grievance among Friends

 Infused with the author’s trademark wit, Complaint takes friends, colleagues, and all of us on a courageous philosophical journey.

 “Brilliantly written in an open style, complex and persuasive.
-Ronell moves like no other between the recesses of philosophy and the intensities of contemporary culture, offering us here a theory of melancholy’s mainly hapless relation to protest.”--Judith Butler, author of Parting Ways: Jewishness and the Critique of Zionism
+Ronell moves like no other between the recesses of philosophy and the intensities of contemporary culture, offering us here a theory of melancholy’s mainly hapless relation to protest.”--Judith Butler, author of Bodies That Matter: On the Discursive Limits of Sex

 “Beyond adding a further dimension to Ronell’s critique of contemporary modes of scholarly inquiry, which has already transformed the study of modern literature and thought, Complaint accomplishes a surprising task: it celebrates the voice of complaint as the subtle tissue in which fragile ties of friendship have a chance to survive.”--Peter Fenves, author of The Messianic Reduction: Walter Benjamin and the Shape of Time